whneo97/duke/docs/README.md

 ### `random` - Generates a random list of tasks.

 Generates a list of tasks that are randomly generated.
 Users are required to specify the number of random tasks to generate.
+This command OVERRIDES the existing list.
+An overriden list, however, may be retrieved using the 'undo' command.

+Requires input to be in the format `random [size of random list]`.

 Example of usage: